 Mothers in Israel: Methodist Beginnings Through the Eyes of Women by Donna L. Fowler-Marchant.
 Eighteenth-century women like Susanna Annesley Wesley, Sarah Ryan, Mary Bosanquet Fletcher, Frances Mortimer Pawson, Sarah Crosby, and many more were pivotal in the growth of the Methodist movement as class leaders, visitors to the sick, devotional writers, teachers, and even preachers.
 Discover the richness of their legacy of faithful witness through this exploration of their own theological writings and reflections and their message for the Church today.
 Rev. Dr. Fowler-Marchant is an elder in the NC Conference.

 Nevertheless: American Methodists and Women’s Rights by Ashley Boggan Dreff.
-This book tells the story of American Methodist women’s efforts fight for women’s rights, beginning with the Women’s Christian Temperance Union and ending with the #MeToo movement.
+This book tells the story of American Methodist women’s efforts to fight for women’s rights, beginning with the Women’s Christian Temperance Union and ending with the #MeToo movement.
 Each chapter documents particular Methodist women and provides the reader with a basic historic context of the time or situation at hand as it shows how Methodist women engaged and fought for women’s equality or women’s rights in American society and American Methodism.
 Dr. Boggan Dreff is the General Secretary of the General Commission on Archives and History.

 Women Bishops of The United Methodist Church: Extraordinary Gifts of the Spirit by Sharon Zimmerman Rader and Margaret Ann Crain.
 Bishop Sharon Zimmerman Rader and Dr. Margaret Ann Crain interviewed the women bishops of The United Methodist Church, the first denomination to elect women to the episcopacy.
 Through the stories they collected, they learned what enabled these women to persevere, claim authority, define leadership in their own ways, and rise to the episcopacy.
-NC Conference Bishop Hope Morgan Ward is included in this book.
+Retired NC Conference Bishop Hope Morgan Ward is included in this book.

 She Offered Them Christ: The Legacy of Women Preachers in Early Methodism by Paul W. Chilcote.
 This book collects the stories of Methodism’s early women preachers and fosters an understanding of John Wesley’s appreciation of and support for women in early Methodism.
 Women preachers in John Wesley’s day had his support, encouragement, and formal approval to travel and preach.